OUR STORY – THE SHORT VERSION

 Become a Member and Loan-Use-Return-Repeat.

 Memberships are offered on a subscription bases and form an important source of the funds required to finance our operational expenses.
-Foundation Memberships are now available for a limited time at $50 per member, $30 for concession holders and $125 for fellow NFP’s and charity groups.
+Annual memberships are available to purchase online or at the shed for $75 per member, $50 for concession holders and $125 for fellow NFP’s and charity groups.
 Enabling access to all is part of our charter and we aim to achieve this through supported library memberships.

 Who uses a tool library?